Sam-Osian/PFD-toolkit/docs/index.md

 ![PFD Toolkit: Open-source software for Prevention of Future Death reports](assets/header.png)

-*PFD Toolkit* is an open-source Python package for bulk extraction and analysis of Prevention of Future Deaths (PFD) reports from coroners in England and Wales.
-Designed for researchers, policymakers, and analysts, it converts PFD reports into an 'engine of insight'.
+**PFD Toolkit** is a _text-to-table_ engine for Prevention of Future Deaths (PFD) reports.
+It’s an open-source Python package that lets you automatically extract, structure, and analyse PFD reports from coroners in England and Wales — turning an unwieldy archive into a clean, research-ready dataset in minutes.

-What used to take months (or even years!) of manual work can now be reduced to a matter of minutes.
-PFD Toolkit lets you:

-1. Download structured PFD report datasets
-2. Filter reports to identify research-relevant cases (just type in a phrase such as "road safety")
+PFD reports are vital public warnings, but until now, they’ve been a nightmare to analyse: inconsistent formats, missing metadata, no way to mass download report content into a neat, tabular dataset – among many other issues.

+PFD Toolkit solves this by using AI (including LLMs and Vision models) to read, clean, and standardise every report, whether typed or scanned.

+What does this mean in practice?
+Instead of weeks of manual coding, you get instant access to:

-3. Generate short summaries of reports
+- **Bulk-download structured datasets** of PFD reports
-4. Automatically discover recurring topics or themes
-5. Output clean tables ready for charts or further analysis
+- **Screen and filter** reports by any research question (e.g. “road safety”, “suicide”, or any other query)
+- **Generate concise summaries** and extract key variables, themes, or concerns
+- **Automatically spot patterns** and recurring issues across reports
+- **Output ready-to-use tables** for charts, analysis, or policy work

 ---

-Here is a sample of the PFD dataset:
+Here’s a sample of the PFD dataset you can load:

 | url                        | date       | coroner    | area                        | receiver                | investigation           | circumstances                 | concerns                   |
 |----------------------------|------------|------------|-----------------------------|-------------------------|-------------------------|-------------------------------|----------------------------|